-RI-O13 To have regard to the NRA documents 'Policy Statement on Development Management and Access to National Roads' and 'Traffic and Transport Assessment Guidelines'.
+RI-O13 To have regard to the Department of Environment, Community & Local Government Spatial Planning and National Roads Guidelines'.
+NRA documents 'Policy Statement on Development Management and Access to National Roads' and 'Traffic and Transport Assessment Guidelines'.

 4.7 Distributor/Relief Roads